xum07/emeraldDB/README.md

 1. use cmake as project organize tool
 2. base on TDD(Test drive development), thus lots of tests added
+3. some adjustments will be added, such as the design of class, log module and so on
-3. some improvement of the ways to using CPP
+4. some improvement of the ways to using CPP

 # project structure